OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

-## Contributing
+## Contributing to the OTTAA Project

-### How to contribute
 We would love your help.
-Before you start working however, please read and follow this guide.
+We have compiled this useful guide to making contributions, please read it carefully before you start working

+### Ways of contributing

+- As a developer
+- As a translator
+- As a manual tester
+- As an automation tester

 #### Creating models